Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Results and Illustrative Applications

 To quantify this effect, we computed the power spectral density (PSD) of the surface elevation and the transverse velocity component, as shown in Figs.~\ref{fig:surfSpectrum} and \ref{fig:velSpectrum}, respectively.
 The PSD was estimated using Welch's method \citep{welch1967}, applying a Hamming window to segments of 210 samples in time with $50$\% overlap, with a total dataset length of 600 samples.
 The spectra were calculated by spatially averaging the PSDs along lines of constant $y/D$.
 For the transverse velocity, the centreline ($y/D = 0$) was used.
 However, because the shedding signature in the surface elevation is weak along the symmetry line, the elevation spectra were calculated using data along $y/D = 0.5$.

 The transverse velocity spectrum (Fig.~\ref{fig:velSpectrum}) exhibits a peak in energy at the shedding frequency, $0.286$\,Hz.
 This corresponds to a Strouhal number $St = fD/U$ of 0.20, in agreement with the experiments of \citet{Roshko1954}.
-This energy peak persists after activation of the wavemaker, though it is more than an order of magnitude weaker.
-Interestingly, a peak at $1$\,Hz and its harmonic at $2$\,Hz are conspicuous in the transverse-velocity spectrum.
-This occurs even though the orbital velocity due to the waves alone has only a very small spanwise component from imperfect wave generation and wave scattering from ambient turbulence \citep{Smeltzer2023}.
-This indicates coupling between the wave field and the wake dynamics.
+After activation of the wavemaker, the peak remains but is more than an order of magnitude weaker.
+Interestingly, a peak at $1$\,Hz and its harmonic at $2$\,Hz are conspicuous in the transverse-velocity spectrum, even though the orbital velocity due to the waves alone has only a very small transverse component from imperfect wave generation and wave scattering from ambient turbulence \citep{Smeltzer2023}.
+The presence of these peaks indicates coupling between the wave field and the wake dynamics.

 The surface elevation spectrum (Fig.~\ref{fig:surfSpectrum}) shows a peak at the shedding frequency (0.286\,Hz) prior to wavemaker activation.
 After wave generation begins, the power spectrum is dominated by the waves, seen as peaks at the frequency of the wavemaker ($1$\,Hz) and its harmonics.
 This is expected, given that the wave amplitude is almost two orders of magnitude larger than the oscillations resulting from vortex shedding.
-Notably, however, there is no longer an observable peak at the shedding frequency in the surface measurements.
+Notably, however, there is no longer an observable peak at the shedding frequency in the surface elevation spectrum.